 - Check the Saxenda[®] flow before your first injection with each new pen.
-If your Saxenda® pen is - already in use, go to Step 3 "Select your dose".
-Turn the dose selector until the dose counter symbol (••• -).

-- needle pointing up.
+If your Saxenda® pen is - already in use, go to Step 3 "Select your dose" · Turn the dose selector until the dose counter - shows the flow check symbol (--- -). - · Hold the pen with the needle pointing up.
 Press and hold in the dose button until the dose counter shows 0.
 The 0 must line up with the dose pointer.
 A drop of Saxenda® will appear at the needle tip. - If no drop appears, repeat Step 2 above as shown in Figures G and H up to 6 times.
-If there is still no drop, change the needle and repeat Step 2 as shown in Figures G and H 1 more time if a drop of Saxenda® still does not appear.
-Contact Novo Nordisk at 1-844-363-4448.
+If there is still no drop, change the needle and repeat Step 2 as shown in Figures G and H 1 more time.

+Do not use the pen if a drop of Saxenda® still does not appear.
+Contact Novo Nordisk at 1-877-484-2869.